obronchain/BS21_ches2020CTF/README.rst

 The results can be reported with the script `report_attack.py`.
 This report on the x-axis the number of traces in the attack and on the y-axis the full key rank (log2-scale).
 The crosses are for individual attack dataset (out of 5) and the red curve is the median.
+This curves corresponds to Figure 8 in the research paper.

 .. code-block::